cuiyang512/UppSWAT/README.md

 ## Overview
 UppSWAT is an interactive deep-learning-based software for surface wave mode separation and processing.
 The mode separation based on unsupervised deep learning framework, which takes a few mins with CPU to process each shot gather.
 After separating different mode component in the spatial-time domain, we further include the multimodal surface wave inversion in the software.
 The results show that with the separated results, we get better sub-surface imaging.

+There are numerous deep learning publications for seismology problems, featured by different processing and interpretation tasks.
+However, the main challenge for both industry and academia to use it is lack of generalizability and not user-friendly.
+To push forward this dilemma, here we proposed UppSWAT, an interactive and user-friendly software for surface wave processing.
+We addressed the generalization issue by inputting the dispersion information from users in an interactive way and we address the computation by using a small-weight UNet model, which is the most stable model for many deep learning based tasks.